Buffalo, New York: Healthcare

-Nine hospitals are operated in the city: Oishei Children's Hospital and Buffalo General Medical Center by Kaleida Health, Mercy Hospital and Sisters of Charity Hospital (Catholic Health), Roswell Park Comprehensive Cancer Center, the county-run Erie County Medical Center (ECMC), Buffalo VA Medical Center, BryLin (Psychiatric) Hospital and the state-operated Buffalo Psychiatric Center.
-John R. Oishei Children's Hospital, built in 2017, is adjacent to Buffalo General Medical Center on the 120 acre Buffalo Niagara Medical Campus north of downtown; its Gates Vascular Institute specializes in acute stroke recovery.
+Nine hospitals are operated in the city: Golisano Children's Hospital of Buffalo and Buffalo General Medical Center by Kaleida Health, Mercy Hospital and Sisters of Charity Hospital by Catholic Health, Roswell Park Comprehensive Cancer Center, the county-run Erie County Medical Center (ECMC), Buffalo VA Medical Center, BryLin (Psychiatric) Hospital and the state-operated Buffalo Psychiatric Center.
+Golisano Children's Hospital of Buffalo, built in 2017, is adjacent to Buffalo General Medical Center on the 120 acre Buffalo Niagara Medical Campus north of downtown; its Gates Vascular Institute specializes in acute stroke recovery.
 The medical campus includes the University at Buffalo Jacobs School of Medicine and Biomedical Sciences, the Hauptman-Woodward Medical Research Institute and Roswell Park Comprehensive Cancer Center, ranked the 14th-best cancer-treatment center in the United States by U.S. News & World Report.
+ECMC is the only Level I Adult Trauma center in Western New York, and Golisano Children's Hospital of Buffalo is the only Level I Pediatric Trauma Center in Western New York.